JulioPradera/wmdd_4820/week10/assignment/weatherApp.md

 the array.includes() method may help with this
 [mdn array includes](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Global_Objects/Array/includes)

-you app should display a minimum of 3 possible images, you can do more.
+your app should display a minimum of 3 possible images, you can do more.

 you may need a second API to get longitude and latitude data from country city input, I have provided links to APIs that you can use for this purpose.